thekatia/Bali-Community-Overview/README.md

 Is it safe?

-Where is it located?

 Is there a school?
+What about kids?

 What are the guidelines for the communities setting up?